ypid/dotfiles/docs/shortcuts.md

 ### Double Commander (DC)

 See the manual for the default shortcuts.
 I added my own which I think are more convenient.

-Note that I make heavy use of `Shift+[A-Z]` mappings.
-This seems to break the RenameOnly function [currently](http://doublecmd.sourceforge.net/mantisbt/view.php?id=973).
+Note that using `Shift+[A-Z]` currently has side effects when using the RenameOnly function [currently](http://doublecmd.sourceforge.net/mantisbt/view.php?id=973) so I avoid to use `Shift+[A-Z]` for actions.

-Note: [Double Commander] works quite nicely together with [Neo2][] …
+Hint: [Double Commander] works quite nicely together with [Neo2][] …

 * Don’t restrict control to files panel for actions which are shown in the function key buttons area so that DC shows the mapping there too.

 #### Assumed to be default

 Mappings which are default or which should be default.

 Shortcut      | Function       | Left hand only | Comment